About adaptive coding on countable alphabets: Main result

-as $n$ tends to infinity. \end{thm} The following corollary provides the bridge with \citeauthor{Bon11}'s work. \begin{cor} The \textsc{ac}-code is adaptive with respect to sub-exponential envelope classes: $\cup_{\alpha\geq 1,\beta>0,\gamma>1} \Lambda(\alpha,\beta,\gamma)$.
+as $n$ tends to infinity. \end{thm} \begin{rem} Note that the \textsc{ac}-code is almost trivially adaptive over classes of memoryless sources with alphabet $\{1, \ldots, k\}, k \in \Np$: almost-surely eventually, the largest symbol in the sequence coincides with the right-end of the source distribution, and the minimaxity (up to the first order) of Krichevsky-Trofimov mixtures settles the matter. \end{rem} The following corollary provides the bridge with \citeauthor{Bon11}'s work on classes defined by exponentially decreasing envelopes (See Definition \ref{dfn:subexp}). \begin{cor} The \textsc{ac}-code is adaptive with respect to sub-exponential envelope classes $\cup_{\alpha\geq 1,\beta>0,\gamma>1} \Lambda(\alpha,\beta,\gamma)$.
 Let $Q^n$ be the coding probability associated with the \textsc{ac}-code, then

 as $n$ tends to infinity. \end{cor}

 \citet{Bon11} showed that the \textsc{ac}-code is adaptive over exponentially decreasing envelopes, that is over $\cup_{\beta>0,\gamma>1} \Lambda(1,\beta,\gamma).$ Theorem~\ref{thm:main-result} shows that the \textsc{ac}-code is adaptive to both the scale and the shape parameter.